DaleMargel/Web-Survey/TechStack.md

 ## Static Server
 This is a simple web server that only serves html files and other resources.
 An example of this is [Servor](https://github.com/lukejacksonn/servor) which does nothing else but serves files to a browser.

 The served page might be very complex.
-It might connect to back-end services, use external libraries and have complex processing happening on the client.
+It might connect to back-end services, use external libraries and have complex processing happening on the browser.
 All the while, the server has nothing to do but wait for file requests.

-While the client is free to use back-end services, this code is not secure.
-The client must interact with hidden code on a more complex server to be secure.
+While the web page is free to use back-end services, code on the browser is not secure.
+This can limit what is possible with a static server.

 This approach works best for simple web sites that do not need much security.
-Many web development tools have one of these available to view web resources.
+Many web development tools have one of these available to view the web page as it is being written.

 ---
 ## JamStack